 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Fiverr reported total carbon emissions of approximately 282,010 kg CO2e.
-This figure includes 6,010 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources, and 275,370 kg CO2e from Scope 2 emissions, related to indirect emissions from the generation of purchased electricity.
-Notably, there is no reported data for Scope 3 emissions in 2023.
-Comparatively, in 2021, Fiverr's total emissions were about 385,770 kg CO2e, with Scope 1 emissions at 9,860 kg CO2e and Scope 2 emissions at 298,110 kg CO2e.
+This figure includes 6,010 kg CO2e from Scope 1 emissions, primarily from mobile and stationary combustion, and 275,370 kg CO2e from Scope 2 emissions.
+Notably, there is no reported data for Scope 3 emissions for this year.
+Comparatively, in 2021, Fiverr's total emissions were about 385,770 kg CO2e, with Scope 1 emissions at 9,860 kg CO2e, Scope 2 at 298,110 kg CO2e, and Scope 3 at 77,800 kg CO2e.
 This indicates a significant reduction in total emissions over the two years, showcasing Fiverr's commitment to lowering its carbon footprint.
-Despite these reductions, Fiverr has not set specific reduction targets or climate pledges, which may limit its ability to align with industry standards for climate action.
-The absence of detailed emissions data for 2022 further complicates the assessment of their ongoing climate commitments.
-Overall, while Fiverr has made strides in reducing its emissions, the lack of formal targets suggests room for improvement in its climate strategy.
+Despite these reductions, Fiverr has not set specific reduction targets or climate pledges, which may limit its long-term sustainability goals.
+The company continues to operate from its headquarters in Israel (IL) and is part of a growing trend in the tech industry to address climate change through improved emissions reporting and management.

 Access structured emissions data, company-specific emission factors, and source documents